 In addition to the time spent in a Home School, you will also undertake an alternative placement of roughly 2 weeks in a contrasting school.
-This placement will be provided by one of the schools within our Alliance which are all Outstanding or Good.
+This placement will be provided by one of the schools within our partnership which are all Outstanding or Good.

 Additional experiences are also often provided for instance through visits to Special Schools, Secondary Schools and Foundation Stage.
 Your final assessment for QTS is conducted at the end of the year.